The Nevada Independent

 Every two years, Nevadans have 120 days to weigh in on state policies and laws as policymakers convene in Carson City for the state’s legislative session.

 This year, the Legislature convened on Feb.
-6 and will end on June 5.
+3, 2025 and will wrap up its work on June 2.
 During the session, state lawmakers discuss policy issues, allocate government spending and establish and reform statewide laws touching on criminal justice, elections, health care and more.

 Though state representatives cast the votes to approve or change laws, you can play a role in the policy-making process by communicating with them directly about issues or weighing in on bills during hearings.

-Once you’ve determined which committee is hearing your bill and what day and time the hearing will occur, you will have the option to participate in public comment either in person or over the phone.
+Once you’ve determined which committee is hearing your bill and what day and time the hearing will occur, you will have the option to participate in public comment or testify on a bill either in person or over the phone.

-When giving public comment, remember that committee meetings often do not start on time, comment time can be limited and seating in a committee room is often limited.
-Though you’ll be allowed to speak about an issue or topic at the beginning or end of a meeting, you will not be allowed to ask questions during a discussion or bill hearing.
+When giving public comment or testifying on a specific bill, remember that committee meetings often do not start on time, comment time can be limited and seating in a committee room is often limited.
+Though you’ll be allowed to speak about an issue or topic at the beginning or end of a meeting and during the designated testimony time during a bill hearing, you will not be allowed to ask questions during a discussion or bill hearing.

-As you give public comment, it’s best to be as precise and succinct as possible.
+As you give public comment or testify on a bill, it’s best to be as precise and succinct as possible.
 Remember to say your first and last name along with the spelling and give any details that could be relevant to your testimony, such as your field of expertise or connection to the issue you are commenting on.
 It’s also important to note whether you are testifying in opposition or support of a bill or if you are neutral.

 For example, if you were commenting on an education measure, you could say: